Arkopravo Patra

 Venue Significance:

 Perhaps the most spiritually charged space in contemporary Russia—a structure that exists outside all categories.
 Architect and artist Ildar Khanov (1939–2013), a graduate of the prestigious Moscow Surikov State Academic Institute of Fine Arts, began constructing this temple in 1994 following what he described as a vision of Jesus Christ.
-It is not a place of worship but an architectural manifesto—a sprawling complex combining elements of Orthodox Christianity with domes, Islam with minarets, Judaism with Star of David motifs, Buddhism, and other faiths.
+It is not a place of worship but an architectural manifesto—a sprawling complex combining elements of Orthodox Christianity, Islam, Judaism, Buddhism, and other faiths.

 February 2022